ballerina-platform/module-ballerina-ai.np/examples/popular-sportsperson/README.md

 2. Define a natural function to retrieve the information.

     ```ballerina
-    function getPopularSportsPerson(
-            string nameSegment,
-            int decadeStart,
+    function getPopularSportsPerson(string nameSegment, int decadeStart)
+            returns SportsPerson|error? => natural {
-            np:Prompt prompt = `Who is a popular sportsperson that was born in the decade starting
+        Who is a popular sportsperson that was born in the decade starting
-                from ${decadeStart} with ${nameSegment} in their name?`)
+        from ${decadeStart} with ${nameSegment} in their name?
-        returns SportsPerson|error? = @np:NaturalFunction external;
+    };
     ```

-    - Specify the prompt in natural language as a parameter of the function.
-Note how interpolations in the prompt refer to preceding parameters.
+    - Specify the prompt in natural language in a natural expression.
+Note how interpolations can refer to in-scope symbols.
     - Use the type defined above (`SportsPerson`) in the return type along with `error` (to allow for failures when calling the LLM or attempting to bind the response to the target type) and optionally nil (`?`, representing `null` to allow for no match).
-    - Use the `@np:NaturalFunction` annotation on `external` to mark this function as a natural function.

-3. Call the function with arguments for `nameSegment` and `decadeStart` in the `main` function and access the required fields from the returned `Person` value.
+3. Call the function with arguments for `nameSegment` and `decadeStart` in the `main` function and access the required fields from the returned `SportsPerson` value.

     ```ballerina
     public function main() returns error? {